GeoMOER/moer-msc-advanced-SDM/docs/units/_unit00/unit00-01_learning_environment.md

 This course is intended as a blended learning module, although the provided introductions, explanations and examples might be useful for self-study only, too.
 <!--more-->

-Our first course session will talk place in presence.
-Subsequent sessions will be in a hybrid format, meaning that parts of the students may attend the sessions in person at the [Department of Environmental Informatics](https://www.uni-marburg.de/en/fb19/disciplines/physisch/environmentalinformatics){:target="_blank"} in Marburg, and the others virtually.
+The sessions will be in a hybrid format, meaning that parts of the students may attend the sessions in person at the [Department of Environmental Informatics](https://www.uni-marburg.de/en/fb19/disciplines/physisch/environmentalinformatics){:target="_blank"} in Marburg, and the others virtually.
 The link to the virtual meeting room will be provided be the instructors in the first session and can also be found in Ilias (see below).